-- a. the benefit end date; and - b. the day we first pay a claim for the benefit amount.
+- the benefit end date; and - the day we first pay a claim for the benefit amount.

-4.5.3 When we will pay a benefit amount for critical illness family income benefit benefit end date, the insured person, or if the benefit is provided on a joint-life basis, one of the insured persons, first meets the criteria for a critical illness and does not die within 10 days of first meeting those criteria.
+4.5.3 When we will pay a benefit amount for critical illness family income benefit

+If you have critical illness family income benefit cover under your policy, subject to condition 4.5.4, we will pay the benefit amount if, on or after the benefit start date and on or before the benefit end date, the insured person, or if the benefit is provided on a joint-life basis, one of the insured persons, first meets the criteria for a critical illness and does not die within 10 days of first meeting those criteria.
 We will pay the benefit amount as described in your policy schedule.